PCIARC Complaint Review Process

 The Chief of Police has the final say on the complaint's disposition and discipline.

 All of the processes surrounding the complaint review process as it pertains to intake and PCIARC review are spelled out in the PCIARC Standard Operating Procedures Document.
-This document was created with input from the Saint Paul City Attorney's Office, the City's Labor Relations team, the City's Office of Technology and Communications, the Saint Paul Police Department, the Saint Paul Human Rights Department and Mayor Coleman's Office.
+The document was created with input from the Saint Paul City Attorney's Office, the City's Labor Relations team, the City's Office of Technology and Communications, the Saint Paul Police Department, the Saint Paul Human Rights Department, and the Mayor's Office.
 It was last updated 10.9.17.
 It will be revised and updated from time to time.